techcentaur/Instagator/README.md

 - **About class** - can be instantiated like `Insta(<username>)`.
 - `data()` method that will return a list as `[bio, fullname, name, image]`.

-## What will be new?

-- Search keywords in any user's profile ( Bio, comments, captions ).